 An HMO, or health maintenance organization, includes a network of providers who offer lower rates for plan members while promising to meet certain standards of quality care.
 HMO plan members pick one PCP who coordinates all their health care services.
 When choosing an HMO, make sure the network offers providers who meet your family's needs.

 EPO plans offer the flexibility of a PPO plan while integrating the cost savings of an HMO plan.
 While you don't need to designate a PCP with an EPO plan, you will have to stick to doctors within a limited network.
 Care outside this network is covered only in medical emergencies.

 If you need help with deciding between an HMO, EPO, or PPO plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.